sunnyfinder/Flyme_Patchrom_Guide_ENG/README.md

 Make sure your device has root privilege or a rooted kernel (preferred), and connect your phone to your computer, then open the phone’s USB debug mode.
 Then run the following to build a full Flyme patchrom :

-Generate device’s config file – Makefile
+<b>Generate device’s config file – Makefile</b>

 The command will attempt to automatically extract boot.img and recovery.img from the device.
 If the extraction fails, you need to copy boot.img and recovery.img into the device’s folder, and then re-execute the command.Then you should modify the Makefile to config the correct device’s information

     $ flyme config

-Generate new device’s project folder.
+<b>Generate new device’s project folder</b>

 This will generate a stockrom.zip, flash this zip in recovery mode to ensure it works normally

     $ flyme newproject